Tatiana Kosintseva: Career

 In 2010 Kosintseva won the FIDE Women's Grand Prix event in Nalchik with a performance rating of 2735.
 Her score was 9/11 (+7−0=4), 1½ points ahead of her nearest rival, Hou Yifan.
 She gained 160 Grand Prix points in Nalchik.

 In 2012, Kosintseva won the European Women's Rapid Chess Championship in Gaziantep, Turkey.
 In April 2014, she won the bronze medal at the Women's World Blitz Chess Championship in Khanty-Mansiysk.
 In July of the same year, she took the silver medal in the European Individual Women's Championship in Plovdiv, Bulgaria scoring 8½/11 points.

+She has not played a FIDE-rated classical game since March 2015.

 Personal life

 Along with her sister Nadezhda, Kosintseva attended a law course at Pomor University in their hometown, Arkhangelsk.
 They both graduated in 2008.